BGR-EGHA/LSAT-Documentation/source/DATA/RasterTools/Reclassify.rst

 If you want to use the created reclassified raster in your LSAT Project you need to import it using the :doc:`Import Raster Widget</DATA/Import/ImportRaster>`.

 The Plot (8) and the reclass table (9) preview the output raster.
-The grey area in the Plot show the distribution of the input rasters values.
+The gray area in the Plot show the distribution of the input rasters values.
 The red lines indicate the boundaries of the new values.

-If the input raster is of type float it will be displayed as a grey area.
+If the input raster is of type float it will be displayed as a gray area.
 If it is an integer raster there will be bars in the plot (8) instead.

-The raster statistic (2) shows an embeded version of the :doc:`Raster Info Widget</PROJECT/View/RasterInfo>`
+The raster statistic (2) shows an embedded version of the :doc:`Raster Info Widget</PROJECT/View/RasterInfo>`

 .. _reclassificationmethods: